-In terms of the provisions of Section 134 of the Companies Act 2013 a Riskmanagement report is set out in this Annual Report.
+In terms of the provisions of Section 134 of the Companies Act 2013 a Riskmanagement report is set out in this Integrated Annual Report.

-The details of the policies approved and adopted by the Board as required under theCompanies Act 2013 and SEBI regulations are provided in Annexure 8 tothe Board's report.
+The details of the policies approved and adopted by the Board as required under theCompanies Act 2013 and Securities and Exchange Board of India (SEBI) regulations areprovided in Annexure 8 to the Board's report.

 Material changes and commitments affecting financial position between the end of thefinancial year and date of the report

 2. Business description

 Our strategic objective is to build a sustainable and resilient organization thatremains relevant to the agenda of our clients while creating growth opportunities for ouremployees generating profitable returns for our investors and contributing to thecommunities that we operate in.

 Our clients and prospective clients are faced with transformative businessopportunities due to advances in software and computing technology.
 These organizationsare dealing with the challenge of having to reinvent their core offerings processes andsystems rapidly and position themselves as 'digitally enabled'.
 The current economicclimate and volatility have caused enterprises to accelerate their adoption of digitaltechnologies - to enhance organizational resilience get competitive advantage andoptimize cost structures.
 The journey

 to the digital future requires not just an understanding of new technologies and newways of working but a deep appreciation of existing technology landscapes businessprocesses and practices.
 Our strategy is to be a navigator for our clients as they ideateplan and execute their journey to a digital future.